codybenlewis/CBL-Personal-Website/_projects/Shades of Hate.md

 ## Here's Why

-At the time of their release the race emoji felt uncomfortable.
+At the time of their release the race emoji were uncomfortable.
 On the other hand, embracing the diversity that makes up the human spectrum was never more important.
 I didn't like using the originally default white ones that spawned online racial tension.
-I also couldn't broadly use the non-white ones and be insensitive.
-Making everything yellow/non-human was intended to be an improvement, but by purposely ignoring diversity and living in a Simposons world we turn a blind eye to the truth.
-Faced without answers, I began using all the shades.
+I also couldn't broadly use the non-white ones and be seen as insensitive.
+Making everything yellow/non-human was intended to be an improvement, but by purposely ignoring diversity we turn a blind eye to the truth.
+Faced without answers, I began using all the shades together.

 After sending a long message of gradient skin tones to a friend, I took a second to look at deep range of values people come in.
 Together they could make a beautiful picture.

 {% include image.html url="projects/shadesofhate/02.png" class="medium-image" %}

-So, I developed a program that converts a black and white image into 6 tones, and overlays them with the appropriate emoji.
-I used my own face as the base image for testing.
+I developed a program that converts a black and white image into 6 tones, and overlays them with the appropriate emoji.
+My own face was used as the base image for testing.

 {% include image.html url="projects/shadesofhate/03.jpg" description="Output from the original program" border="true"%}